carlfranklin/New42/README.md

 ## Windows Forms

-Now let's build a Windows Forms project that can host our Blazor UI and code
+Now let's build a Windows Forms project that can host our Blazor UI and code.

-Add to the solution a new C# Windows Forms project.
+Add to the solution a new C# **Windows Forms App** project.

 ![image-20230519214022656](images/image-20230519214022656.png)